INS Kochi: Construction

 The keel of Kochi was laid on 25 October 2005.
 In keeping with the tradition of the Navy, the warship was launched by Madhulika Verma, wife of Chief of Naval Staff, Admiral Nirmal Kumar Verma, at 11.20 a.m.
 18 September 2009 from the Mazagon Dock in Mumbai.
 For the first time, Mazagon Docks used a "pontoon assisted" launching method in collaboration with the Russian firm Baltiysky Zavod.
 Under this method, pontoons are welded to the hull, which give buoyancy and helps overcome tidal constraints.
 Mazagon plans to use this method for all future ship launches, as the process makes it possible to launch ships with much higher weight.

 Weapon trials

 On 1 November 2015, the Navy successfully test-fired the BrahMos supersonic cruise missile from Kochi.
-The missile hit its target, a decommissioned ship called INS Alleppey, with almost pinpoint accuracy during this first-ever vertical launch from the 7,500-tonne Kochi.
+The missile hit its target, decommissioned minesweeper INS Alleppey (M65), with almost pinpoint accuracy during this first-ever vertical launch from the 7,500-tonne Kochi.

 On 16 May and 29 November 2017, the Navy successfully test fired the Barak 8 missiles from Kochi.